Introduction to IoT Boards

 Disadvantages:

-- The Tessel 2 is quite decent, but it is not as cost-effective as Raspberry Pi, nor does it provide much extra value over the latter.
+- The Tessel 2 is decent but not as cost-effective as Raspberry Pi, nor does it provide much extra value over the latter.

 b.
 Particle Photon

-Particle Photon is a very tiny IoT board with an integrated WIFI module.
-This is an IoT ready board which has a range of expansion kits to make the process of design quicker.
+A particle Photon is a tiny IoT board with an integrated WIFI module.
+This IoT-ready board has a range of expansion kits to make the design process quicker.

 Advantages: